 THE WTO: SECRETARIAT AND BUDGET

 The WTO Secretariat is organized into divisions.
 These are normally headed by a director who reports to a Deputy Director-General or directly to the Director-General.
-The Appellate Body has its own Secretariat.

 The work of the division is to facilitate the negotiations between WTO members and states and entities requesting accession to the WTO by encouraging their integration into the multilateral trading system through the effective liberalization of their trade regimes in goods and services; and to act as a focal point in widening the scope and geographical coverage of the WTO.
 There are at present nearly 30 accession working parties in operation.